BenMakesGames/RpgGame/README.md

 ### Libraries Used

-PetGame leverages several open-source libraries to do some of its work.
+RpgGame leverages several open-source libraries to do some of its work.
 If you're familiar with C#, but not these libraries, you may want to take a moment to learn about some of them now (search Google, ask ChatGPT, or find tutorials on YouTube).
-If you're new to C#, it might be a bit much to dive into these; take some time learning the PetGame code, itself, first.
+If you're new to C#, it might be a bit much to dive into these; take some time learning the RpgGame code, itself, first.

 * [Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework), for storing data in a database
 * [Blazored.Modal](https://blazored.github.io/Modal/), for displaying modals
 * [FluentValidation](https://docs.fluentvalidation.net/) and [Blazored.FluentValidation](https://github.com/Blazored/FluentValidation), for validating user input

-I've created a 40 minute video that goes through some of the code, and some useful programming tools, while adding a way for PetGame players to recruit more pets:
+I've created a 40 minute video that goes through some of the code, and some useful programming tools, while adding a way for RpgGame players to recruit more characters:

 * [Keep Making a Browser Pet Game in C# ...](https://www.youtube.com/watch?v=rqTaw6BKRLM)